Last Updated on

 II.
 Be Very Careful About The Risk of Aspiration

-Recently, in a tragic accident in Andhra, an infant faced loss of life, allegedly due to ‘aspiration’.
+In a tragic accident in Andhra, an infant faced loss of life, allegedly due to ‘aspiration’.
 This happened soon after she was administered the polio vaccine.
 Aspiration is when something accidentally enters the lungs or air passage.
 The accident has been causing panic among many regarding the ‘safety’ of the vaccine.
 However, the truth is (and the doctors have confirmed this), it was aspiration that led to the death.
 That said, the situation was probably worsened due to travel stress, dehydration and immediate breast feeding.

 When taking your baby for the vaccine, please make sure that he is not stressed out or dehydrated and has not been breastfed immediately.